qxp1011/PFQ-pcap/README.md

 Details
 -------

 This implementation of pcap library is extended to support PFQ sockets.
-By default, the library makes use of AF_PACKET sockets.
+By default the library makes use of AF_PACKET sockets.
 Only only when a special device name is provided the PFQ acceleration takes place.